puggsoy/MiscTools/README.md

 ###gxt2png
 Converts .gxt files from Patapon 1 and 2 to PNG.
 More info: http://zenhax.com/viewtopic.php?t=647

+###hip2png
+Converts .hip files, specifically for Persona 4 Arena Ultimax (although it may work with others).
+More info: http://www.vg-resource.com/thread-27359.html

 ###icp2png
 Converts .icp files from the iOS version of Final Fantasy 5.
 These are extracted from the .bin files using the script here: http://zenhax.com/viewtopic.php?t=730 More info: http://www.vg-resource.com/thread-26815.html